 Registration is mandatory whether you are coming one day or all the days, because we expect to be at full capacity.
 Because this celebration is taking place at a 10 acre residence, we do not have the ability to have a very large crowd and therefore must limit the registrations.
 So it is mandatory that you register, and best if you register early.
 After you have registered, please let us know immediately if you realize you can’t make it so we can give your spot/s to someone else.
-Registration closes (info coming soon).
+Registration closes September 29th, and full payment is due.

 The registration fee is $100/person for up to 5 people who live in the same household.
 (More than 5 in the same immediate family household are free).
 Children 5 years and under are free.
 There is also a $10/night fee to those staying in RVs and $5/night for each tent to help cover the extra cost of electricity and space used.
 These fees help cover the minimal costs for food, electricity, propane etc.

 We want to encourage all who come to take in consideration additional monies for a gift.
 We feel that scripture supports each of us making the preparations for this.
 Imagine if you will going to Jerusalem.
 As the scripture below indicates, you would be taking with you a gift in accordance with how you have been blessed throughout the year.
 As you can understand the fees that we charge are minimal amount just to make this happen, so any additional gifts really are a blessing to make this event a joy to all.